openshift/openshift-origin-design/web-console/4-patterns/navigation.md

 ### Inside the Console
 ![Navigation 1](img/NAVIGATION-3.png)
-- Once a user navigates to a specific project inside the console, the hamburger menu will show up in the top left corner of the masthead and a second horizontal bar will appear below the masthead.
+- Once a user navigates to a specific project inside the console, a second horizontal bar will appear below the masthead and the hamburger menu will show up in the left corner of this second bar.
-  - This bar will hold (1) the project switcher, and (2) the "quick add" feature that allows users to navigate back to the catalog or quickly add a catalog item to their project.
+  - This bar will also hold (1) the project switcher, and (2) the "quick add" feature that allows users to navigate back to the catalog or quickly add a catalog item to their project.
   - Visit the [Project Details](http://openshift.github.io/openshift-origin-design/web-console/3-project-details/overview) page for details on these features.
 - Below the two horizontal bars, a vertical navigation will display the primary menu options.
 - The active page will be indicated visually by highlighting that primary navigation item.